-5.11 Landbank figures for the end of the baseline period (December 2010) have already been presented in Table 3.7, in Chapter 3.
+- 5.11 Landbank figures for the end of the baseline period (December 2010) have already been presented in Table 3.7, in Chapter 3.
 As explained in Chapter 3, the existing landbanks relate to the reserves at active and inactive sites but deliberately exclude the reserves at dormant and suspended sites.
-Those are discussed further at para.
-5.19, below.

-- 5.12 As noted under Table 3.7, the adequacy or otherwise of existing landbanks, in terms of contributing to the provision required in each MPA by the RTS, needs to be considered in the light of any adjustments to the pattern of future apportionments that are justified by proximity and/or environmental capacity criteria.
+Those are presented separately in Table 3.8 and are discussed further at para.
+5.19, below. - 5.12 As noted under Table 3.7, the adequacy or otherwise of existing landbanks, in terms of contributing to the provision required in each MPA by the RTS, needs to be considered in the light of any adjustments to the pattern of future apportionments that are justified by proximity and/or environmental capacity criteria.
 Those adjustments are now incorporated in Table 5.1 and explained in the foregoing text. - 5.13 Taking these adjustments into account, Table 5.2, below, compares the total provision for land-won sand & gravel now required (over the period 2011 to 2033), with the size of existing sand & gravel landbanks (from Table 3.7).
 Table 5.3 then provides similar comparisons for crushed rock, for the period up to 2036.
 In each case, the resulting surpluses (shown in green) or shortfalls (shown in red) of available reserves are indicated in the third column.
 The resulting minimum requirements for new allocations are then shown in the last column.
 It should be noted that these relate to the landbank position at the end of 2010, and that in some cases the allocation requirements may already have been partially or entirely fulfilled, either by new permissions granted since 2010, or by allocations that have already been identified in LDPs. - 5.14 As far as possible, the information in each table is presented for individual MPAs but, where confidentiality restrictions on the landbank data do not allow this, the figures for some adjoining MPAs have been grouped together.
+In the consultation exercise, the clarity of being able to provide specific apportionments for individual authorities has largely been welcomed, both by local authorities and by industry, although some consultees suggested there may be merit, in some areas at least, of adopting a more 'sub-regional' approach which further encourages co-operation between adjoining authorities.
+Moreover, in view of the emerging 'City Regions' concept in Wales and the outcome of the Williams Commission, which is thought